Mass customization: how to satisfy more of your customers

 So, let’s dive into mass customization and figure out which approach is best for you and your customers.

-What is the goal for mass customization?
+What is the goal of mass customization?

 Right, so what is mass customization?